Laurie M. Tisch Loan Repayment Assistance Program 2020

 Please carefully read through ALL of the application materials.

-Due to the recently signed CARES Act, federal student loan payments and accruing interest have been automatically suspended by the Department of Education, effective March 13, 2020 - September 30, 2020.
+Due to the recently signed CARES Act, federal student loan payments and accruing interest have been automatically suspended by the Department of Education, effective March 13, 2020 - September 30, 2020 (as of August 8, 2020 - suspension EXTENDED until December 31, 2020).
 Cardozo's LRAP has been temporarily modified in accordance with the relevant federal student loan provisions in the CARES Act.
 For more information on these modifications, please review the document below (Cardozo - Important LRAP Update Email - 4/20/20), and Section E within Cardozo's 2020 LRAP Application.

 - May 11, 2020: 2020 LRAP Application available HERE.